Tyler Nelson (basketball)

-Tyler Nelson (born August 9, 1995) is an American professional basketball player for the Rostock Seawolves of the German Basketball Bundesliga.
-He played college basketball for the Fairfield Stags.
+Tyler Nelson (born August 9, 1995) is a retired American professional basketball player.
+He played professionally in the United States, Germany and Greece and collegiality for the Fairfield Stags.

 High school career

 Nelson is the son Anne Marie Nelson, a high school teacher and Jeffrey Nelson, a high school teacher and NBA scout with the Los Angeles Lakers, and brother to Alyssa Nelson, a math teacher.
 He grew up in Bradford, Massachusetts.
 He attended Central Catholic High School and starred on the basketball team.
 He led Catholic to the Massachusetts Division I championship game.
 He was named Massachusetts's Gatorade Player of the Year.
 Fairfield assistant Martin Bahar convinced him to join the program.

 College career

-As a freshman, Nelson averaged 9.7 points per game on a 7-24 team and was named to the All-Metro Atlantic Athletic Conference Freshman Team.
+As a freshman, Nelson averaged 9.7 points per game on a 7–24 team and was named to the All-Metro Atlantic Athletic Conference Freshman Team.
 He averaged 16.0 points per game as a sophomore as Fairfield's record improved to 19-14 and the Stags took part in the CollegeInsider.com Tournament.
 Nelson was named to the Second Team All-MAAC as a sophomore.
 He posted 19.5 points per game as a junior as Fairfield went 16-15 and again appeared in the CollegeInsider.com Tournament.

-On February 15, 2018, Nelson scored his 2,000th career point in an 83-79 win over Marist.
+On February 15, 2018, Nelson scored his 2,000th career point in an 83–79 win over Marist.
 He had 32 points in a win over Quinnipiac on February 17.
 As a senior, he averaged 22.2 points, 4.2 rebounds and 3.3 assists per game.
 He earned First Team All-MAAC honors for the second straight season.
 He finished his career with 2,172 points, the most in school history.